Social Welfare Undergraduate Major Requirements

-Students who choose five Social Science Electives that do not total 18 units will need additional coursework to supplement the required five electives.
-Supplemental units can be chosen from the approved courses in either a primary or a secondary social science department, from Social Welfare elective coursework or Special Studies course units (e.g., group study or community service units).
+Students who choose five Social Science Electives that do not total 18 units will need additional coursework to supplement the required five elective courses.
+Supplemental units can be chosen from the approved courses in either a primary or a secondary social science department; from Social Welfare elective coursework; or Special Studies course units (e.g., group study or community service units).
 Courses taken to fulfill supplemental units may be taken on a Pass/No Pass basis.

 - Students must be declared in the major in order to enroll in the core classes.
 Social Welfare majors should plan to begin taking the core classes the semester after they are declared.

 - Social Welfare majors must begin the core series by taking Social Welfare 110.
 Students may take core classes concurrently if offered during the same semester with the exception of 110 and 112.
 Seats in 112 are reserved for students who have completed 110.

 - Currently, core classes are offered on the following schedule:

 - SOC WEL 110: Fall and Spring

 - SOC WEL 112: Summer (2019), Fall (2019), and Spring

 - SOC WEL 116 (Special Topics) or approved alternative: At least 1 special topics course is offered each term.
 Please note, this course is not called "116".
 It is an upper division Social Welfare elective and offerings vary by term.
 For current class schedules and course descriptions, please consult the Berkeley Academic Guide.

 - Courses from the "Master Elective List" may be taken before being officially declared in the major.
 Please note, most of the departments from the elective list reserve seats for majors only during Phase I. Questions about enrollment in specific courses from this list should be directed to the major advisor(s) in those offering departments.